 “could this election not have been an email?”

-I’m not sure who benefits with this repeat of a Liberal minority government.
+I’m not sure who benefits when Canada votes again for a Liberal minority government.
 Justin Trudeau can pretend he won and is happy with the results, but just a short while ago he complained that he cannot successfully run the country with a minority government.
 That was his excuse for calling the election, the wish for a majority.

 So what, he can successfully run the country now?
 His drama classes are serving him well, he has the ability to spin the results any way he wishes to.